The Navarro Conjecture for the alternating groups: Blockwise Navarro's conjecture for alternating groups

 {\bf Acknowledgements.} The first author acknowledges the support of the ANR grant GeRepMod ANR-16-CE40-0010-01.
 The second author acknowledges the support of PSC-CUNY TRADA-47-785.
+The authors would like to thank the Banff International Research Station (BIRS) where conversations on this project began during the 2014 Global/Local Conjectures in Representation Theory of Finite Groups workshop.
 Part of this work was done at the Centre Interfacultaire Bernoulli (CIB) in the Ecole Polytechnique Federale de Lausanne (Switzerland), during the 2016 Semester Local Representation Theory and Simple Groups.
 The authors thank the CIB for the financial and logistical support.
 The authors would also like to thank the IMJ-PRG at the University of Paris Diderot and the Department of Mathematics at the Graduate Center, City University of New York for the financial and logistical support which allowed the completion of this project.
 The authors sincerely thank Gunter Malle for his precise reading of the paper and his helpful comments.
+Finally, the authors wish to thank the referee for their careful reading of the manuscript and for their suggestions that improves the reading of the paper.